swix/swix.github.com/index.md

 logo - path to your logo.<br/>
 CSS -  path to your CSS.<br/>
 event - List of events that belong to the brand<br/>
+**Upcoming Change** events - URL to the Event Resource which lists the events that belong to the brand<br/>
 pod - List of pods that belong to the brand<br/>
+**Upcoming Change** pods - URL to the Pod Resource which lists the pods that belong to the brand<br/>

 Example:<br/>
 /api/v1/brand/55/?format=json&username=your_username&api_key=your_apikey<br/>